lefred/mysql-component-profiler/README.md

 # mysql-component-profiler

-This is component collection to extend MySQL providing profiler capabilities using gperftools (https://github.com/gperftools/gperftools).
+This is component collection to extend MySQL providing capabilities using gperftools (https://github.com/gperftools/gperftools).

 When using tcmalloc, you have the possibility to profile the memory, the CPU or both.

+When using jemalloc, you have the possibility to profile the memory.

-The component uses `pprof` to generate text reports or dot output.
+The component uses `pprof` to generate text reports or dot output for tcmalloc and `jeprof` for jemalloc.

 ## installation & prerequisities

-There are 3 components:
+There are 4 components:

 - `component_profiler.so`: the main one.
 It's a dependency of the other ones
+- `component_profiler_cpu.so`: to porfile CPU.
+It requires `component_profiler.so` to be installed.
 - `component_profiler_memory.so`: to profile memory.
 It requires `component_profiler.so` to be installed.
-- `component_profiler_cpu.so`: to porfile CPU.
+- `component_profiler_jemalloc_memory.so`: to profile memory.
 It requires `component_profiler.so` to be installed.

-`component_profiler_cpu.so` and `component_profiler_memory.so` can be installed independently.
+`component_profiler_cpu.so`, `component_profiler_memory.so` and `component_profiler_jemalloc_memory.so` can be installed independently.

 To install the components copy the `component_profiler.so` and the memory and/or cpu files into the plugins directory, `/usr/lib64/mysql/plugin/` on Oracle Linux.

+### when using tcmalloc

 ```
 MySQL > install component 'file://component_profiler';